 Image no longer available

-1. Start on all fours, knees under hips and shoulders over wrists.
+1. Stand with feet hip-width apart.
 Place a towel under right knee for support if needed.
 Extend left leg out to the side, planting foot flat on the ground.

-2. With a flat back and neutral neck, rock back by sending butt toward right heel, then rock forward.
+2. With a flat back and neutral neck, rock back by sending hips toward right heel, then rock forward.
 You should feel a stretch in the inner thighs a.k.a. adductors.

 4. Then repeat on other side.